MicrosoftDocs/msteams-docs/msteams-platform/samples/app-with-collaboration-controls.md

      :::image type="content" source="../assets/images/collaboration-control/launch-window.png" alt-text="The screenshot is an example that shows the control window.":::

-1. Select **Configure** and navigate to the General tab to add the Group ID.
+1. Select **Configure** and go to the General tab to add the Group ID.

      :::image type="content" source="../assets/images/collaboration-control/groupid-general.png" alt-text="The screenshot describes how to add the Group ID in General tab.":::